victorgoreanuf/HTTP_server/README.md

+Here's the updated README with the new `Accept-Encoding` functionality explained:

+---

 # Simple HTTP Server

 This is a simple multithreaded HTTP server implemented in Python.
 It supports basic HTTP functionalities such as: